remy/remysharp.com/public/drafts/a-debugging-thought-process.md

 # A debugging thought process

-I'm the type of developer that likes little problems.
+I'm the type of developer that enjoys little problems.
 The other day [Una Kravets](https://twitter.com/una) posted a call for help on twitter (with a rather compelling reward), and I had a few minutes before meeting so I set to work.

-Although this process comes naturally to me, I thought it would be useful to others so I've dropped my thought process into this post.
+Although this process comes naturally to me, I thought it would be useful to write down my thought process and approach into this post.

 <!--more-->